hackclub/hackclub/workshops/scalable_snowman_workshop/README.md

 Inside the function, use [`turtle.goto()`](https://docs.python.org/3/library/turtle.html#turtle.goto) to go to the x and y coordinates that will be inputted into the function.
 Then, set the color to light blue.

 ### Head and Body Pieces

+Okay!
+Now we're ready to start drawing the parts of the snowman.

 <img src="https://cloud-52dbjvw3n.vercel.app/0screenshot__1409_.png" width="380" alt="Snowman Head and Body">